 And try to worry about the mess later.

 If you have an art lover you may be interested in the My Little World products.
 And for those messy sensory play fans you might want to give Slime a go.
-If you want quick and easy messy play take a look at my post on attention builders.

 Both my kids have music therapy sessions which has been great for their speech and communication development.
 We have a music bag set up at home with lots of instruments and nursery rhyme cards.
 Having the bag set up and in the cupboard gives me something I can pull out once or twice a week and it’s an activity the kids really love.